What is the value of a for-profit advisory board?

 Who has advisory boards?

-- 11% of companies with more than 100 employees had advisory board.
+- 11% of companies with more than 100 employees have an advisory board.7

 How do you recruit advisory boards?

-56% of the advisories come from the company’s network, 8% from external recruiting such as associations, only 3% from company’s financial institution or investors.
+56% of the advisories come from the company’s network, 8% from external recruiting such as associations, only 3% from company’s financial institution or investors.8

 How do you organize an advisory board?

-- The written mandate must have the objectives, terms of reference and time commitment.
-Based on the objectives (e.g. business development, increase profits etc.) the requirements for individual advisors can be determined.
-Each advisor commits to reading preparatory documents, actively participating in the meetings and followup.
+- The written advisory board mandate must have the objectives, terms of reference and time commitment.
+Each advisor commits to reading preparatory documents, actively participating in the meetings and follow-up.
+The mandate also addresses advisor out-of-pocket expenses and compensation (if any).
 If business development is a role, then there can be performance bonuses based on business development results.

 - The mandate must be clear – are the advisors expected to act in the best interests of the owner(s) or the best interests of a broader set of stakeholders?
 For example, a recapitalization could provide capital to the owner but risk the long-term viability of the company.

-- It must be clear how the company and advisory board interact.
-An advisory board supporting the CEO should only permit informal contact between the CEO and advisory board chair.
-Communications should be two-way so that the advisor can alert the company to important events or contacts.
+- It must be clear how the company and advisory board interact. (e.g. meetings only with the CEO or including C-Suite members?
+Are all questions (from management and advisors) funneled through the CEO?)
 The advisory board may meet monthly, quarterly or as required.

 - The role of the chair is crucial, working with management, the board of directors, and the advisory board members.